gohugoio/hugo/content/getting-started/usage.md

 in 120 ms
 ```

-This generates your website to the `public/` directory, ready to be deployed to your web server.

-## Instant feedback as you develop your web site
+## Instant Feedback During Development

-If you are working on things and want to see the changes immediately, by default Hugo will watch the filesystem for changes and rebuild your site as soon as a file is saved:
+If you are working on things and want to see the changes immediately, by default Hugo will watch the file system for changes and rebuild your site as soon as a file is saved:

 ```bash
 hugo -s ~/Code/hugo/docs